-Keeping this in mind, let’s analyze the key action encompassing SunCoke Energy, Inc (NYSE:SXC).
+Let’s analyze the key hedge fund action surrounding SunCoke Energy, Inc (NYSE:SXC).

 Hedge fund activity in SunCoke Energy, Inc (NYSE:SXC)